Raccoon Removal Columbia SC

 Our broad range of top-quality raccoon removal services ensures the safety of not only your home, but also the removed animal(s).
 We take pride in the ethical treatment of all of vacated wildlife and in the protection and restoration of your home.
 Each one of our wildlife removal services in Columbia comes with a lifetime guarantee for your complete satisfaction.

-A raccoon in South Carolina stands 9 to 10 inches at the shoulder and weighs 6 to 20 lbs.
+A raccoon stands 9 to 10 inches at the shoulder and weighs 6 to 20 lbs.

-Raccoons can cause a variety of damage to your home.
+Raccoons can cause significant damage to your home.
 The damage will usually occur on the upper exterior portions of the home and in the attic.
 Often we have found entry points in displaced soffits under eaves, broken eave fascia boards, roof shingles torn away exposing open roof lines, or damaged gable vents.
-Droppings may be found in a central location on the roof, known as a raccoon latrine, or inside the attic.
+Droppings may be found in a central location on the roof, known as a raccoon latrine, near trash cans, or inside the attic.
 Inside the attic you may find flattened insulation, flexible ducts that have been ripped apart, and chewed wiring.
 This means insulation that doesn’t insulate, and damaged wiring that can cause a fire.

 Raccoon droppings are dangerous because many contain tiny roundworm eggs that can infect humans and cause serious illness if accidentally swallowed or inhaled.
 Although these infections are rare, they can lead to irreversible brain, heart, and sometimes eye damage and death.

-When it comes to raccoon removal in Columbia SC, residents (and those in surrounding areas) can rest assured their homes will be safe from these issues.
+When it comes to raccoon control in Columbia SC, residents (and those in surrounding areas) can rest assured their homes will be safe from these issues.

 Along with damage to a home, a raccoon intrusion poses many significant health risks.
 Some of the diseases that raccoons can transfer to humans are: